Can you fix a broken penis? Normally, yes.

 There are two basic types of surgery used to repair or fix a broken penis.

 The most common is done with a procedure that is called "degloving".

 Degloving is VERY invasive surgery.
 The recuperation period is long.
 And there is a great risk of serious side effects.

 Basically, in degloving, the outer skin of the shaft is cut all the way around just below the tip.

 Then the outer skin is slid down and off the entire length of the shaft.

 It is much like pulling a glove off of your hand.
 In this case, your actual skin is the "glove".

 With degloving, a surgeon can see everything inside the shaft.
 Then he can decide on what needs to be repaired.

-With degloving there is a huge risk of serious side effects.
+With degloving there is a huge risk of possible serious side effects.
 These side effects include but are not limited to:

 You will also encounter the risks associated with general anesthesia (which include possible death).